ddmitov/perl-executing-browser/README.md

     use it on every platform, where Perl 5, Qt 5 and QtWebKit are available,

 * **4. Secure user-space solution:**
-    no daemons or services are installed or started, no privileged ports are opened, no firewall notifications are triggered,
+    no server of any kind is installed or started,

 * **5. Maximal (re)use of existing web technologies and standards:**
     use as much as possible from existing web technologies, standards and their documentation.